 Scallion pancakes (蔥油餅) is one of the most popular street snacks in East Asia.
 They’re crispy pan-fried pancakes made from plain unleavened dough rolled together with fresh scallions and a sprinkle of toasted sesame seeds.
 Serve them with a warm glass of soy milk for a simple, handy, and delicious breakfast.
 They are also great to serve with saucy dishes such as mapo tofu, stewed spicy eggplant, or dipped in Guilin chili sauce and black vinegar as a snack.

-Traditionally, they’re made with lard, which really brings out the flavour of the pancake, but in my recipe, I used unsalted butter.
-It’s likely less fragrant, but I cannot find lard here, and I think they taste great.
-It’s just easier to get butter than lard, anyway.
+Traditionally, they’re made with lard, which really brings out the flavour of the pancake, and in my recipe, I used vegetable oil in the roux.
+It might be comparatively less fragrant, but the roux gives an irresistible crispiness to the pancakes.

 1 tsp fine sea salt